cisterciansis/Bittensor-Compute-Subnet-Installer-Script/README.md

 - Clones and installs the Compute-Subnet repository and its dependencies
 - Installs Hashcat for computational tasks
 - Installs NVIDIA drivers and CUDA toolkit for GPU acceleration
+- Installs UFW and configures ports for miners
 - Provides a convenient one-line command for easy installation

 ## Usage